 - prominent trabecular pattern

 - sclerotic vertebra with vertical trabeculae: corduroy sign

 - irregular and lytic in long bones, with a honeycomb appearance

 Usually as an incidental finding, especially in the vertebrae.

 Signal intensity is somewhat variable, depending largely on the amount of fat content.

 - high is more common (fat rich)

-- intermediate to low signal intensity is seen in fat poor haemangiomas
+- intermediate to low signal intensity is seen in fat poor hemangiomas

-MRI is the ideal modality to demonstrates many mass-effect complications, such as neural impingement and extraosseous extension.
+MRI is the ideal modality to demonstrate mass-effect complications, such as neural impingement and extraosseous extension.